-Once-youngest-ever White House political appointee.
+Once youngest-ever White House political appointee.

 Fearless Tweeter.
 Really crappy telemarketer.
-I am the founder of Blymire Communications where I offer public relations, branding, and advocacy counsel to Fortune 100 corporations, national non-profits, celebrity foundations, and everything in between.
-Prior to starting my own business, I worked in President George H.W.
+Carol is the CEO of Blymire Communications where she provides thought leadership, positioning, strategic communications, and personal branding counsel to Fortune 100 corporations, national non-profits, celebrity foundations, and everything in between.
+Prior to starting her own company, Carol worked in President George H.W.
 Bush's speechwriting office, served as corporate spokesperson for MCI and Fannie Mae, and ran international PR for Discovery Channel.
-I further honed my PR chops at Cone with clients like General Mills, National Institutes of Health, and the Department of Labor.
-My PR and brand-building experience extends to my own personal and professional life where, in addition to my thriving public policy and PR business, I built an additional career in food and pop culture media, contributing to The Washington Post, Saveur, Martha Stewart, and Washingtonian, among others.
-I am a native of the Pennsylvania Dutch country (Mt.
-Wolf, PA; pop.
-800), but have called Washington, DC home for more than half my life.
-I'm the resident Gladys Kravitz of my Takoma Park neighborhood.
-Also, back when people sent information via fax machines, I landed two jokes on national television -- one on The Tonight Show, and the other on Saturday Night Live.
-You should ask me about that.
+She further honed her strategic communications chops at Cone with clients like General Mills, the NIH, and the Department of Labor.
+Her thought leadership and personal branding experience extends to her own personal and professional life where, in addition to her thriving public policy and PR business, she built an additional career in food and pop culture media, contributing to The Washington Post, Saveur, Martha Stewart, and Washingtonian, among others.
+Carol volunteers with The Smithsonian Institution as a transcriber of historical documents for their digital files, and serves as a NASA citizen-scientist.

 Carol is a native of the Pennsylvania Dutch country (Mt.
 Wolf, PA; pop.
 800), but has called Washington, DC home for more than half her life.
 She's the resident Gladys Kravitz of her Takoma Park neighborhood.
 Also, back when people sent information via fax machines, she pitched and landed a joke on Saturday Night Live (thanks, Kevin Nealon!).